didierfranc/redux-react-starter/README.md

 ## Create-React-App

-If you don't care about the process and don't want to play with your config try [create-react-app](https://github.com/facebookincubator/create-react-app)
+If you don't care about the process or you don't want to play with your config try [create-react-app](https://github.com/facebookincubator/create-react-app)